 Those who are old enough will remember a 1960s reality game show “To Tell the Truth” in which celebrities try to pick the person of notoriety, out of a group of 3 people, such as a Paralympics athlete who won many gold medals, or the inventor of a well-received product prior to it becoming nationally known.
 The quest of the celebrities on the show is to figure out which of the 3 contestants is the person described and then pick out the other two imposters by asking each contestant questions.
 The two imposters are trying to fool the celebrities into believing that they are the mystery guest.
 At the end of the game, the MC announces, “Will the Real (fill in the blank) Please Stand Up”.

 This show has made a come-back and can now be seen on prime-time network television so younger audiences might also enjoy the show’s premise “To Tell the Truth”.
-It seems only fitting to play out this game of discovery with the 3 cannabinoids which are not psychoactive and may have many holistic natural benefits:
+It seems only fitting to play out a similar game of discovery with the 3 cannabinoids, which do not have psychoactive properties and may have many potential uses and therapeutic effects:

 CBD – Cannabidiol